gato365/gato365-regex/README.md

 Lastly, the forward slash '/' is used to indicate the start of a regular expression.
 The parentheses '(' indicate that the expression that follows should be captured as a group. ')' denotes the end of the group.

-The "gi" at the end of the regular expression indicates that it should be used in a global and case-insensitive manner.
+The 'gi' at the end of the regular expression indicates that it should be used in a global and case-insensitive manner.
 This means that the expression will match all occurrences of the pattern, regardless of case.

 ```
 /([a-zA-Z0-9._-]+@[a-zA-Z0-9._-]+\.[a-zA-Z0-9_-]+)/gi)
 ```

 ## Conclusion
 This post provides a solution to creating a regular expression to match emails.
 It explains the use of letters, numbers, periods, underscores, and dashes in the username, '@' symbol, company name, '.' symbol, and uniform resource locator.
 It also explains the use of the escape key for the period, and the '@' symbol not needing it.
 The final code includes the use of the forward slash, parentheses, plus sign, and "gi" at the end of the expression.